Charles Wheatstone: Music instruments and acoustics

 Besides transmitting sounds to a distance, Wheatstone devised a simple instrument for augmenting feeble sounds, to which he gave the name of 'Microphone.'
 It consisted of two slender rods, which conveyed the mechanical vibrations to both ears, and is quite different from the electrical microphone of Professor Hughes.

 In 1823, his uncle, the musical instrument maker, died, and Wheatstone, with his elder brother, William, took over the business.
 Charles had no great liking for the commercial part, but his ingenuity found a vent in making improvements on the existing instruments, and in devising philosophical toys.
 He also invented instruments of his own.
 One of the most famous was the Wheatstone concertina.
-It was a six sided instrument with 64 keys.
-These keys provided for simple chromatic fingerings.
-The English Concertina became increasingly famous throughout his lifetime, however it didn't reach its peak of popularity until the early 20th century.
+It was a six sided instrument with 64 keys, logically arranged for simple chromatic fingerings.
+The English concertina became increasingly famous throughout his lifetime, however it didn't reach its peak of popularity until the early 20th century.

 In 1827, Wheatstone introduced his 'kaleidophone', a device for rendering the vibrations of a sounding body apparent to the eye.
 It consists of a metal rod, carrying at its end a silvered bead, which reflects a 'spot' of light.
 As the rod vibrates the spot is seen to describe complicated figures in the air, like a spark whirled about in the darkness.
 His photometer was probably suggested by this appliance.
 It enables two lights to be compared by the relative brightness of their reflections in a silvered bead, which describes a narrow ellipse, so as to draw the spots into parallel lines.

-In 1828, Wheatstone improved the German wind instrument, called the Mundharmonika, until it became the popular concertina, patented on 19 December 1829.
+In 1828, Wheatstone improved the German wind instrument, called the Mundharmonika, creating the symphonium (or symphonion), a mouth-blown free-reed instrument with a logical layout of button keys, patented on 19 December 1829, prefiguring the bellows-blown English concertina.
 The portable harmonium is another of his inventions, which gained a prize medal at the Great Exhibition of 1851.
 He also improved the speaking machine of De Kempelen, and endorsed the opinion of Sir David Brewster, that before the end of this century a singing and talking apparatus would be among the conquests of science.

 In 1834, Wheatstone, who had won a name for himself, was appointed to the Chair of Experimental Physics in King's College London.
 His first course of lectures on sound were a complete failure, due to his abhorrence of public speaking.
 In the rostrum he was tongue-tied and incapable, sometimes turning his back on the audience and mumbling to the diagrams on the wall.
 In the laboratory he felt himself at home, and ever after confined his duties mostly to demonstration.